NightShade256/NightShade256.github.io/_posts/2021-03-27-gb-sound-emulation.md

+﻿---
+layout: post

+# Post metadata
-﻿# Game Boy Sound Emulation
+title: Game Boy Sound Emulation
+---

 This is a short, but complete article on the Game Boy sound hardware with the perspective of emulating it.